upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 go get -v -u upper.io/db.v3
 ```

-If the above command does not work for some reason, you can always pull the
-source directly from GitHub:
+In the event this command does not work, you can always pull the data source directly from GitHub:

 ```sh
 export UPPERIO_V3=$GOPATH/src/upper.io/db.v3